isabella232/offer-decisioning.en/help/get-started/using/starting-offer-decisioning.md

 >
 >To get access to the Offer Decisioning service, reach out to Adobe Customer Care or visit [Adobe Enterprise Support page](https://experienceleague.adobe.com/?support-solution=Experience+Platform#support).

 Offer Decisioning is an Application Service integrated with Adobe Experience Platform.
-It allows you leverage Adobe Experience Platform to deliver the best offer and experience to your customers across all touch points at the right time.
+It allows you to leverage Adobe Experience Platform to deliver the best offer and experience to your customers across all touch points at the right time.

 ![](assets/do-not-localize/how-to-video.png) Learn more about Offer Decisioning in **this video** (link TBD)